10 things to consider when applying for vet school abroad

 Study what you (hopefully) love

-There's nothing worse than being forced to fulfil general education requirements over the first couple years of college just because the education system in the U.S. wants to try to force its graduates into becoming "well-rounded people."
+There's nothing worse than being forced to fulfil general education requirements over the first couple years of college when you really want to be studying what interests you most.

-When you enroll in a vet program abroad, you're jumping straight into the subjects that matter for your future career.
+When you enrol in a vet program abroad, you're jumping straight into the subjects that matter for your future career.